ideascape/lotus-sudoku-solver-haskell/README.md

-# lotus-sudoku-solver-haskell
+## Lotus Sudoku Solver (written in Haskell)

-The challenge is, given a partially filled puzzle board, your program must fill in empty spaces according to the rules of the game.
+The challenge is, given a partially filled game board, your program must fill in empty spaces according to the rules of the game.

 The game board is a lotus shape with three defined segment types: rings, clockwise arcs, and counter-clockwise arcs.